 CASE: Gold-plated nickel Citizen 38mm x 44mm (with crown) case, with stainless steel caseback - gold-plated on case remains uniform throughout, uncommon for these; case features hooded lugs.

 CRYSTAL: Scratch and blemish-free.

 STRAP: Light brown leather cuff strap, with gold hardware.
 This bullhead also comes with an 18mm nylon NATO strap, with gold-plated hardware.
 Both straps are great complements to the 8110's gold plating and classic vintage styling - and the leather cuff strap is akin to the design of Booth's in the film.

 MOVEMENT: Citizen 23-jewel automatic movement, beating at a rapid 28,800 bph.
 The 8110 flyback tachymeter movement can be wound either manually or automatically.
-Separately, the date and day - with Arabic/English calendar variants – rotate and set as designed.
+Separately, the date and day - with Spanish/English calendar variants – rotate and set as designed.
 Serial number on caseback dates this watch to a February 1981 manufacture.
 This 8110 has received a full service.

 CROWN: Original Citizen-signed crown.

 CHRONOGRAPH PUSHERS: Chronograph pushers depress with satisfying click, no stick.
 Chronograph hands reset to zero.